 One of the reasons behind this change is to help insurance companies minimize the amount of money they pay out in claims and lawsuits.
 In fact, Florida currently makes up 76% of the nation’s homeowners’ insurance lawsuits.

-Though roofing contractors in Florida can no longer file claims directly, they can still advise customers on how to do so and help them through the process.
+Though roofing contractors in Florida can no longer file claims directly, they can still advise customers on how to do so and help them through the insurance claims process.
 Contractors should implement different procedures for working with homeowners that can use an AOB and those that cannot.

 How AccuLynx’s roofing software can help contractors as insurance laws change

 Roofing software won’t solve the Florida insurance crisis, but it can help roofing contractors streamline operations and provide the best service to homeowners.
 AccuLynx’s all-in-one business management software allows roofing contractors to manage every aspect of their work from a single system.
 AccuLynx includes CRM, estimating, production scheduling, project management, aerial measurements, material ordering, photo sharing, payment processing, custom reporting, homeowner financing, and more.
-Roofing contractors that use AccuLynx save, on average, nine hours per week and grow total job profits by 32% after their first year.
+Roofing contractors that use AccuLynx save, on average, 9 hours per week and grow total job profits by 32% after their first year.